valkey-io/valkey-doc/docs/manual/patterns/indexes/index.md

 or years it is possible that inconsistencies are added because of software bugs, network partitions or other events.

 Different strategies could be used.
-If the index data is outside Redis *read repair* can be a solution, where data is fixed in a lazy way when it is requested.
-When we index data which is stored in Redis itself the `SCAN` family of commands can be used in order to verify, update or rebuild the index from scratch, incrementally.
+If the index data is outside Valkey *read repair* can be a solution, where data is fixed in a lazy way when it is requested.
+When we index data which is stored in Valkey itself the `SCAN` family of commands can be used in order to verify, update or rebuild the index from scratch, incrementally.